vivianeasley/portfolio/README.md

-# Static Site Base
+# Simple Portfolio Site and Experiement with Barba.js

-This is the start for my web projects that tend to be static sites.
 This uses:
 - 11ty to generate static files
+- Barba.js to fake an SPA
+- Immer for basic state managment
+- LighterHTML for efficent DOM updates
 - esbuild to compile JS/TS, and minify
 - light-server to run dev server
 - SCSS rarely ever used outside of imports
 - PostCSS css post processing
--- CSSnano minification
+- CSSnano minification
--- Autoprefixer prefixer
+- Autoprefixer prefixer

 ## To Run
 npm install